Generic Name: evolocumab (E voe LOK ue mab)

 It is not known whether Repatha will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Repatha is not approved for use by anyone younger than 13 years old.
+Do not give Repatha to a child without medical advice.
+Evolocumab is not approved for use by anyone younger than 13 years old.
+For certain conditions, Repatha should not be given to a child of any age.

 How is Repatha given?

 Use Repatha exactly as it was prescribed for you.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Repatha is injected under the skin.
 You may be shown how to use injections at home.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.